 We have previously developed an innovative pavement system called Precast Ultra-thin Whitetopping (PUTW) which is customised for Singapore’s local conditions.
 The PUTW is a cost effective, quick-to-construct and durable pavement system that accommodates power supply modules to allow wireless energy transfer to electric vehicles when they are above the pavement.
 PUTW is also a solution for the maintenance of current road infrastructure at heavy traffic junctions in Singapore.
-Figures 5 and 6 show the pavement slab being tested in the lab and Figure 7 illustrates an example of pavement installation at a construction site.
+Figures 5 shows the pavement slab being tested in the lab and an example of pavement installation at a construction site.
 This new pavement concept is currently being developed further, tested, and extended by the RRT-3 team.

 RRT-3 has three main research objectives.